bergus/F/Stream.todo.md

 			why not simply pass an array of events? - only where expected or what?
   Use wrappers to "discretize" parallel events in own environment with own dispatch method and explicit, "parallel" output
 * Do ValueStreams update only for the last value in a sequence?
 No - compromises state.
 "SkipUpdate" might be an option for some behaviours, evaluating to a single propagated value. of parallel events?
 Yes.
 There is no state in between.
+* Do multiple, concurrently propagated values make sense in ValueStreams at all?
+Which one should be the "last", persisting one?
 * How does lazy listening work with asynchronous combinators?
 			It does not, async is a kind of output and requires a strict listener The computations may be deferred though, using lazyness
 * Should ValueStreams have Promise-like error handling?
 			Propagating Error objects instead of arguments objects could work fine.

-* Adding the first listener starts event propagation - go().
+* Adding the first listener starts event propagation - `go()`.
 How is its priority computed and assigned?
 			Recursively.
-After the call to go(), the priority is expected to be known; and can be assigned as usual
+After the call to `go()`, the priority is expected to be known; and can be assigned as usual
+* How to detect circles in the priority DAG
+  How to detect circles in `valueOf()` calls
+			Putting a lock on `setPriority()`?
 * Should a listener receive the current event (if any?) when being installed?
   What about a listener that is removed?
 			A Behaviour listener should definitely.